elennick/retry4j/README.md

 ### General

 Retry4j does not require any external dependencies.
 It does require that you are using Java 8 or newer.

-Javadocs are hosted at: http://www.javadoc.io/doc/com.evanlennick/retry4j/0.10.0.
+* Javadocs are hosted at: http://www.javadoc.io/doc/com.evanlennick/retry4j/0.10.0.

-Continuous integration results are available via Travis CI here: https://travis-ci.org/elennick/retry4j.
+* Continuous integration results are available via Travis CI here: https://travis-ci.org/elennick/retry4j.

-Code coverage information is available via Coveralls here: https://coveralls.io/github/elennick/retry4j
+* Code coverage information is available via Coveralls here: https://coveralls.io/github/elennick/retry4j.
+* Examples of Retry4j in use are documented here: https://github.com/elennick/retry4j-examples

 ### Exception Handling Config